Irving Meretsky: Olympic final

 Prior to the Olympics, in 1935-36, he played for Windsor Ford V-8's, the Canadian Senior Men's Champions, defeating Victoria Dominoes in the finals, 3-0 in a best of five series played in Windsor.
-Maretsky was the overall leading scorer.
+Meretsky was the overall leading scorer.
 This team was selected to play in the Olympics.

-He concluded his playing career in British Columbia, as player/coach for Port Alberni, the British Columbia Finalist for the 1939-40 and 1940-41 seasons.
+He concluded his playing career in British Columbia, as player/coach for Port Alberni, the British Columbia Finalist for the 1939–40 and 1940-41 seasons.

 Following his final season with Port Alberni, Meretsky returned to Windsor to manage a family business.
 He continued to remain involved in basketball, coaching Windsor’s Shaar Hashomayim Synagogue’s team to the Ontario Basketball Association Bantam title in 1952-53.

 Honors

 He was inducted into the Windsor/Essex Country Sports Hall of Fame in 1996 and the Canadian Basketball Hall of Fame as a member of the 1936 Ford V-8's.

 He is the uncle of lawyer Harvey Thomas Strosberg.
 His grandson, Christopher Meretsky, was a first line hockey player for Auburn University.